Micí Mac Gabhann

 Micí Mac Gabhann (22 November 1865 – 29 November 1948) was a seanchaí and memoirist from the County Donegal Gaeltacht.
-He is best known for his posthumously published emigration memoir Rotha Mór an tSaoil (1959).
+He is best known for his posthumously published Irish diaspora memoir Rotha Mór an tSaoil (1959).
 It was dictated to his folklorist son-in law Seán Ó hEochaidh and polished for publication by Proinsias Ó Conluainn.
 The account won wide praise and was translated into English by Valentin Iremonger as The Hard Road to Klondike (1962).

 Life

 Early life

 Micí Mac Gabhann was born "in a little thatched cottage" near the Atlantic Ocean in Derryconnor Townland on 22 November 1865.
 His parents' names were Tomás Mac Gabhann and Bríd Ní Chanainn.

 As a boy, he witnessed the pervasive making of poitin by local families, the resulting violence between local residents and law enforcement, and the imprisonment of his own father for poitin-making.

 Despite the fact that he had spent some time attending the district school at Magheraroarty, Mac Gabhann lamented that he never knew enough English to understand the teacher.
 He later attributed his education to local resident Sean Johnny, who had attended a hedge school as a youth and who taught Mac Gabhann and other local boys according to the same method.